Judge considers request to block Arizona abortion law

 The measure allows prosecutors to seek felony charges against doctors who provide abortions when they know it’s solely because of a genetic abnormality in the fetus.
 Anyone who helps raise money or pay for such an abortion also could be charged.
 Doctors also can lose their medical license, and any medical or mental health professionals who fail to report such an abortion could be fined $10,000.

 The lawsuit also challenges a “personhood” provision that says the state will interpret all laws to confer the rights of people on unborn children, subject to the Constitution and U.S. Supreme Court rulings.
-Nessler said it’s entirely unclear what that means and how it would be applied across the state’s entire legal apparatus.
+Nestler said it’s entirely unclear what that means and how it would be applied across the state’s entire legal apparatus.

 A three-judge federal appeals court panel has put on hold a sweeping 2019 Missouri law that includes some of the same provisions as Arizona’s, including the ban on abortions based on genetic abnormalities.
 That ruling is now being considered by the entire 8th U.S. Circuit Court of Appeals.

-Note: This story has been updated to correct the spelling of Emily Nestler’s last name.